rscohn2/IntelPythonExamples/README.md

     # After create completes, it will tell you how to activate the
     # environment.
 You may have to give the full path to
-    # activate.
+    # the activate script.
 Alternatively, you can give the full path to python
-    # and jupyter
+    # and jupyter when trying the examples